wordofwarning/wordofwarning.org/hab/haphazard/index.md

 Get a feel for it with [2024's programme](/archive/2024-haphazard/programme) and [gallery of images](/galleries/2024-haphazard) — also watch our <a href="https://youtu.be/sgw9SjPdCw0" target="_blank">short video</a> to see some of what's gone before.

-#### Haphazard 2025 Call for Proposals is Now Open
+#### Haphazard 2025 Call for Proposals Closed on 30 May at 5pm
-Artists are <a href="https://haphazard.posthaven.com" target="_blank">now invited to submit proposals</a> for inclusion in this event:<br>this is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)
+Artists <a href="https://haphazard.posthaven.com" target="_blank">were invited to submit proposals</a> for inclusion in this event:<br>this is not Live Art for children, but Live Art for ALL AGES — and we mean from tot to timeworn, 8 months to 80 years — so work should have appeal for adults and children alike (even if the kids need to explain it to the adults!)

 **If you'd like to hear more about what we think works for Haphazard have a look at the <a href="https://youtu.be/2PncCQ7-YSs" target="_blank">recording of the Info Session we held on 16 April</a>.**